SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 ### Forward SOCKS Proxy

 This means that we will need to create a proxy on the .150 machine.
 A tool called chisel comes in handy for this operation.
-To set up a forward SOCKS proxy on the .150 machine, we first need to follow a couple of steps:
+To set up a forward SOCKS proxy on the .150 machine, we first need to follow a couple of steps\:

-1. The server must be told to disable the firewall on the port we want to use for the forward proxy (I will use port 30001):
+1. The server must be told to disable the firewall on the port we want to use for the forward proxy (I will use port 30001)\:

 ![](/reports/Wreath/image6.png)

-2. The server should then be told to listen on port 30001 for inbound connections:
+2. The server should then be told to listen on port 30001 for inbound connections\:

 ![](/reports/Wreath/image18.png)

-3. Next, on the attacking box we want to connect to the listening port, and forward all data to a proxy sitting on 30002:
+3. Next, on the attacking box we want to connect to the listening port, and forward all data to a proxy sitting on 30002\:

 ![](/reports/Wreath/image71.png)

-4. We then configure the web browser extension FoxyProxy to connect to this proxy:
+4. We then configure the web browser extension FoxyProxy to connect to this proxy\:

 ![](/reports/Wreath/image8.png)

-5. Finally, we can visit the website sitting on .100:
+5. Finally, we can visit the website sitting on .100\:

 ![](/reports/Wreath/image73.png)

 ### Examining the Web Server

 Along with FoxyProxy, Wappalyzer is also a very useful browser extension which displays useful information about how a website is built.
-Running this extension on Thomas’s personal website, we see the following:
+Running this extension on Thomas’s personal website, we see the following\:

 ![](/reports/Wreath/image36.png)